 Stir with a fork or a whisk to combine.

-Spread a chicken layer on top of the tortillas (2 cups), add half of the sauce, and top with half of the cheese blend.
+Spread a shredded chicken layer on top of the tortillas (2 cups), add half of the creamy sauce, and top with half of the cheese blend.

-Bake for 30-35 minutes at 350 degrees Fahrenheit (175 degrees Celcius) or until golden brown, cheese is melted, and bubbly.
+Bake the enchilada casserole for 30-35 minutes at 350 degrees Fahrenheit (175 degrees Celcius) or until golden brown, cheese is melted, and bubbly.

-Add your favorite garnishes, green onions, fresh cilantro and sprinkle a pinch of chipotle chili powder on top (optional but gives a little spicy kick and smoky flavor).
+Add your favorite enchilada toppings - green onions, fresh cilantro, avocados, tomatoes and sprinkle a pinch of chipotle chili powder on top (optional but gives a little spicy kick and smoky flavor).

 The sour cream sauce is not the only great thing in this great weeknight recipe, what makes it special, are the toppings!

-Like in the Vegetarian Enchilada recipe, you can use similar topping ideas that will work in most Mexican food and dinner ideas.
+Like in the Vegetarian Enchilada recipe, you can use similar topping ideas that will work in most Mexican-inspired food and dinner ideas.

 - Diced avocados